Sibishalom16/E-commerce-follow-along/README.md

 - Learn how to store received data inside a database.
 - Add the address to the user's address array in the database.

+---

+# Milestone 23: Implementing Order Placement Functionality

+## Overview

+This milestone focuses on enhancing our e-commerce application by implementing the order placement functionality.
+We've added a "Place Order" button to the cart, created a select address page, and defined the product schema for orders in the backend.

+## Learning Goals

+-   Add a "Place Order" button to the cart page.
+-   Create a "Select Address" page to display and select delivery addresses.
+-   Develop a backend endpoint to retrieve user addresses.
+-   Define a Mongoose schema for storing order details.